turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - GetAgentHeight(int value) : int
 - GetWaypointCount() : int -- returns the number of waypoints that were computed in Process()
 - GetWaypoint(int index) : Vector returns the waypoint at specified index (direction: start -> goal)

+### TrailRenderer
+- [constructor] TrailRenderer()
+- AddPoint(Vector pos, opt float width = 1, opt Vector color = Vector(1,1,1,1)) -- adds a new point to the trail
+- Cut() -- cuts the trail at last point and starts a new trail
+- Clear() -- removes all points and cuts from the trail
+- GetPointCount() : int -- returns the number of points in the trail
+- GetPoint() : Vector pos, float width -- returns the point of the trail on the specified index
+- SetPoint(Vector pos, opt float width = 1, opt Vector color = Vector(1,1,1,1)) -- sets the point parameters on the specified index
+- SetBlendMode(int blendmode) -- set blend mode of the whole trail
+- GetBlendMode() : int
+- SetSubdivision(int subdiv) -- set the subdivision amount of the whole trail
+- GetSubdivision() : int
+- SetWidth(float width) -- set the width of the whole trail
+- GetWidth() : float
+- SetColor(Vector color) -- set the color of the whole trail
+- GetColor() : Vector
+- SetTexture(Texture tex) -- set the texture of the whole trail
+- GetTexture() : Texture
+- SetTexture2(Texture tex) -- set the texture2 of the whole trail
+- GetTexture2() : Texture
+- SetTexMulAdd(Texture tex) -- set the texture UV tiling multiply-add value of the whole trail
+- GetTexMulAdd() : Texture
+- SetTexMulAdd2(Texture tex) -- set the texture2 UV tiling multiply-add value of the whole trail
+- GetTexMulAdd2() : Texture